learn-co-curriculum/media-queries/README.md

 #### `mediatype`

-Currently, the only well-supported media types are: screen, print, or all (meaning all devices).
+There are three types of media types: `screen`, `print`, and `all`.
 Mobile, tablet, and desktop devices all fall within the _screen_ `mediatype`, while _print_ is used for displaying content in a 'print preview' mode.
 Most commonly we are concerned only with _screen_.

 ```css
 @media [screen|print|all] and (max-width: 992px) {